Touchscreen: Hand position, digit used and switching

 Use rates vary widely.
 While two-thumb tapping is encountered rarely (1–3%) for many general interactions, it is used for 41% of typing interaction.

 In addition, devices are often placed on surfaces (desks or tables) and tablets especially are used in stands.
 The user may point, select or gesture in these cases with their finger or thumb, and vary use of these methods.

+A related study investigated how users interact with touchscreen laptops in office settings.
+It identified four common arm postures—freehand, arm resting, edge support, and top-edge support—and found that users often combined touch with other input methods.
+The study reported limited adoption of touch interaction during everyday work, mainly due to ergonomic strain, screen stability issues, and inconsistent application support.

 Combined with haptics

 Touchscreens are often used with haptic response systems.
 A common example of this technology is the vibratory feedback provided when a button on the touchscreen is tapped.
 Haptics are used to improve the user's experience with touchscreens by providing simulated tactile feedback, and can be designed to react immediately, partly countering on-screen response latency.
 Research from the University of Glasgow (Brewster, Chohan, and Brown, 2007; and more recently Hogan) demonstrates that touchscreen users reduce input errors (by 20%), increase input speed (by 20%), and lower their cognitive load (by 40%) when touchscreens are combined with haptics or tactile feedback.
 On top of this, a study conducted in 2013 by Boston College explored the effects that touchscreens haptic stimulation had on triggering psychological ownership of a product.
 Their research concluded that a touchscreens ability to incorporate high amounts of haptic involvement resulted in customers feeling more endowment to the products they were designing or buying.
 The study also reported that consumers using a touchscreen were willing to accept a higher price point for the items they were purchasing.